Foot and Leg Pain Centre

 You don’t need a referral to arrange a podiatry appointment.
 Book online or get in touch with us directly, and we’ll ensure everything is covered during your initial assessment.

-Led by Dr Angus Chard PhD, the team at the Foot and Leg Pain Centre has the expertise, credentials, and connections with shoe stores and manufacturers to help you navigate the complexities of footwear options.
-For tailored advice regarding your child’s foot needs, reach out to our podiatrists today.
+Under the leadership of Dr Angus Chard PhD, the Foot and Leg Pain Centre team brings extensive experience and strong ties with shoe stores and manufacturers to guide you through the ever-changing world of footwear choices.
+Contact our podiatrists today for personalised advice for your child’s foot concerns.

 Certainly, we do.
 That said, we also prioritise blending evidence with real-world experience, as evidence alone doesn’t always tell the full story.
 Below, you’ll find references supporting the information presented here.